This is the multi-page printable view of this section. Click here to print.

 Microsoft Sentinel: Cloud-native SIEM and SOAR platform for collecting, analyzing, and responding to security threats.

 To add a Microsoft Sentinel or Azure Monitor destination to Axoflow, complete the following steps.
-AxoConsole can configure your AxoRouters to send data to the built-in syslog table of Azure Monitor.
+AxoConsole can configure your AxoRouters to send data to the built-in CommonSecurityLog, SecurityEvents, Syslog, WindowsEvents tables of Azure Monitor.
+To send data to custom tables, contact our support team.

 Prerequisites